automaciej/phpbb3-static/README.md

 ## Maintenance of phpbb3-static

+We at bome have extended and used these scripts in August 2020 to archive forums running PHPBB 3.3.

+From previous maintainer automatthias:
 I used phpbb3-static in 2016, when I was making an archive of my old phpBB forum.
 I've finished this work, and I won't work on phpbb3-static any more.